JacobParent7/JacobParent7/README.md

 - 👋 Hi, I’m @JacobParent7
 - 👀 I’m interested in designing and programming software and hardware.
 While my focus in college has been the design of digital circuits, I am also interested in analog synthesis, software development, and embedded systems design.
-- 🌱 I’m currently learning C, C++,System Verilog, HTML, and CSS.
+- 🌱 I’m currently learning C, C++, HTML, and CSS.
 - 💞️ I’m looking to collaborate on whatever projects pertain to my interests.
 - 📫 How to reach me parent.jacob7@protonmail.com